hashicorp/vault-client-dotnet/docs/Identity.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postidentitymfamethodtotpadmingenerate"></a>
+<a name="updateidentitymfamethodtotpadmingenerate"></a>
-# **PostIdentityMfaMethodTotpAdminGenerate**
+# **UpdateIdentityMfaMethodTotpAdminGenerate**
-> void PostIdentityMfaMethodTotpAdminGenerate (IdentityMfaMethodTotpAdminGenerateRequest identityMfaMethodTotpAdminGenerateRequest)
+> void UpdateIdentityMfaMethodTotpAdminGenerate (IdentityMfaMethodTotpAdminGenerateRequest identityMfaMethodTotpAdminGenerateRequest)

 Update or create TOTP secret for the given method ID on the given entity.